-Does your baby refuse to sleep for long periods of time without you holding him?
+Does your baby refuse to sleep for long periods without you holding him?
 Do you have to feed him to sleep or rock him for naps?
-Maybe you’re getting the feeling that his frequent wake ups aren’t because of hunger anymore, but that he’s grown used to certain sleep aids—and only those sleep aids—to fall asleep.
+Maybe you’re getting the feeling that his frequent wake-ups aren’t because of hunger anymore, but that he’s grown used to certain sleep aids—and only those sleep aids—to fall asleep.

 In other words, your baby doesn’t know how to self soothe.

 Thankfully, you’re not stuck living this way.
 Nobody should be sleep deprived if they don’t have to be.
-In this guide, you’ll learn exactly how to teach your baby self soothing skills in a gentle and consistent way that will actually get you results (aka sleep!).
+In this guide, you’ll learn exactly how to teach your baby self soothing skills in a gentle and consistent way that can get you results (aka sleep!).

 You’ll learn the importance of starting with the right mindset, creating a conducive environment and routine to make it work, and down to the step-by-step sleep training process that can help your baby sleep 11-12 hours straight at night.